-Needless to say, we are so very far behind where I want us to be at this point in our homeschool year.
+Needless to say, we are a bit behind where I want us to be at this point in our homeschool year after being very far behind most of last year.
 We are not year-round homeschoolers.
 I like to have my summers ‘off’ to plan and regroup and have family fun.
 So, how do we keep going when we’re so far behind in homeschool?

 We do what we can when we can.
 On Emma’s sick days, I tried to have her do ‘something’ off the lesson plan.
 Some days, she felt well enough to tackle a math lesson before needing to go lie back down.
 Other days, she felt well enough to do some workbook pages from the couch.
 There were still other days when she didn’t feel like doing anything off the lesson plans, though.
 I let her do what she was up to.